 - Quality experts, informaticians, and researchers

-Strong preference is given to candidates whose proposed program objectives advance equity, as well as specific recommendations of the 2015 National Academies of Sciences, Engineering, and Medicine consensus report, Improving Diagnosis in Health Care, when applicable.
-Underrepresented groups in medicine are encouraged to apply.
+Strong preference is given to candidates whose proposed program objectives advance specific recommendations of the 2015 National Academies of Sciences, Engineering, and Medicine consensus report, Improving Diagnosis in Health Care, when applicable.

 Value: